Cafeteria Flooring Vancouver, BC

 - Topcoat: selected for stain resistance, wear control, and cleanability

-- Final QA: texture verification, cure guidance, maintenance handoff
+- Final QA: texture verification, cure guidance, and maintenance handoff

-We can often coordinate installs around school breaks, weekends, or staged facility scheduling depending on scope.
+We can often coordinate installs around school breaks, weekends, shutdowns, or staged scheduling depending on scope.

 Example Project: High-Traffic Cafeteria Upgrade in Metro Vancouver

-We mechanically prepared the substrate, repaired defects, and installed a quartz broadcast resin system in spill-prone zones with a protective topcoat tuned for cleanability.
-Dining areas used a smoother finish to balance appearance and daily maintenance.
+We mechanically prepared the slab, repaired defects, and installed a quartz broadcast resin system in the most spill-prone areas with a protective topcoat selected for cleanability.
+Dining zones were finished more smoothly to balance appearance and day-to-day maintenance.

-- Reduced deep-cleaning time due to seamless surfaces
+- Reduced deep-cleaning time through more seamless surfaces

 - Cleaner, more professional appearance with less daily effort